raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Given `EMPTY`, `just1`, `union`, and `catenation`, we can make recognizers that recognize any language that contains a _finite_ set of sentences.[^wvrst-case]

 [^wvrst-case]: If a language has a finite set of sentences, we can make a list of every sentence in the language, and then write a recognizer that uses `catenation` and `just1` (or equivalently, `just`) for each sentence in the language.
-Then we can take the union of all those recognziers, to get the recognizer for every sentence in the language.
+Then we can take the union of all those recognizers, to get the recognizer for every sentence in the language.

 But if we want to recognize languages that have an **infinite** number of sentences, we need to go beyond `EMPTY`, `just1`, `union`, and `catenation`.
-We can't recognize all langauges that have an infinite number of sentences: We know that languages like "balanced parentheses" cannot be recognized with a finite-state automata.
+We can't recognize all languages that have an infinite number of sentences: We know that languages like "balanced parentheses" cannot be recognized with a finite-state automata.

 But finite-state automata can recognize some languages containing an infinite number of sentences.
 We've seen some already, for example recognizing binary numbers: